March 16, 2021

 6. Spiritual Wellness Through an App.

 Prior to the pandemic, Robyn hadn’t considered virtual meetings as a viable option for her work.
 She felt the face-to-face element was critical.
-After joining TaskHuman as a provider, she quickly learned that she can give equal-to or better-than support through the app.
+After joining TaskHuman as a coach, she quickly learned that she can give equal-to or better-than support through the app.

 Because people can indicate what they want to talk about before meeting with her, it helps her narrow down her initial focus.
 She can ask them questions about their backgrounds that help them get to the root of themselves.